PhyAMR/PhyAMR/README.md

 * [ ] Data Science/Analysis
 * [ ] Machine learning (and everything that surround this concept)

-**Since the profile is knew (and I'm knew into programming), I will change this part when I do a project or learn new things**
+**Since the profile is new (and I'm new into programming), I will change this part when I do a project or learn new things**

 > What your brain is aware of is what you perceive; if you're not mindful of the world, think about how much you might be missing.
 <!--